 - Is the GRE Verbal section computer-adaptive?

-Yes, the GRE Verbal section is computer-adaptive and the difficulty level of questions will increase or decrease based on your performance in the previous section.
+Yes, the GRE Verbal section is section-wise adaptive and the difficulty level of questions will increase or decrease based on your performance in the previous section.

 - How can I prepare for the Verbal section of GRE?